Azure/azure-functions-templates/Functions.Templates/Templates/QueueTrigger-PowerShell/readme.md

 # QueueTrigger - PowerShell

 The `QueueTrigger` makes it incredibly easy to react to new Queues inside of Azure Queue Storage.
-This sample demonstrates a simple use case of processing data from a given Queue using C#.
+This sample demonstrates a simple use case of processing data from a given Queue using PowerShell.

 ## How it works